YangShenSJTUs/ReIDCorresStructure/README.md

+The paper refers to the 'PersonReIDwithCorrespondenseStructure.pdf'.

-The link of Road dataset will be published soon.
+PS: The link of Road dataset will be published soon.